-An extremely popular way to populate a site these days is to allow user-generated content.
+A trendy way to populate a site these days is to allow user-generated content.
 After all, Mark Zuckerberg made billions with such content on Facebook.
-While user-generated content is a great way to populate a site, there are legal issues one must keep in mind and policy on an ongoing basis.
+While user-generated content is a great way to populate your site, one must keep in mind there are ever-evolving legal issues associated with such content.

 What is user-generated content?
 It is any content a user uploads to a site including text, photographs, and videos.
 A perfect example of a user-generated content site is YouTube.com.
-99.99 percent of the video content on the site consists of member creations.
+99.99 percent of the video content on the website consists of member creations.

 Why is this form of content so popular?
 For a site to grow, it needs to add content continually.
 Traditionally, an online operator created the content themselves or hired someone to do it.
 On a website such as this one, I have to write each post, and that takes a good amount of time.
 [Yes, I hear you playing the world’s smallest violins on each hand].
 The ability to grow from 100 to 200 will take a long time regardless of how much coffee I drink.